Fyodor Matisen

 Matisen explored and mapped wide areas of the coast of the Kara Sea and the Laptev Sea in the Russian Arctic.
 He was a friend of Alexander Kolchak and a member of the Russian Geographical Society and the Russian Academy of Sciences.

-After having been senior officer and second-in-command, Matisen became the captain of Polar ship Zarya during the last part of the Russian polar expedition of 1900–02 led by Baron Eduard von Toll.
+After having been senior officer and second-in-command, Matisen became the captain of Polar ship Zarya during the last part of the Russian polar expedition of 1900–1902 led by Baron Eduard von Toll.

-The Russian Polar Expedition (1900–1903)
+Early life and career

 Fyodor Andreyevich Matisen graduated from the Naval Cadet Corps in 1897.
-Barely two years later he took part in the 1899 Russian expedition to Svalbard.
+Barely two years later, he took part in the 1899 Russian expedition to Svalbard.

+Russian polar expedition

-Owing to the experience in polar exploration he acquired in Svalbard Matisen was chosen for Baron Eduard Gustav von Toll's Polar expedition on behalf of the Russian Academy of Sciences.
+Owing to the experience in polar exploration he acquired in Svalbard, Matisen was chosen for Baron Eduard Gustav von Toll's polar expedition on behalf of the Russian Academy of Sciences.
 He was named assistant to commander of Polar ship Zarya Nikolai Kolomeitsev.
 Matisen's friend Alexander Kolchak accompanied the expedition as third naval officer and hydrographer.
 All leading officers were from military background.